narcisolobo/wos-java/02-oop/intro/README.md

 ### Defining the Constructor
 A constructor in Java is a special method that is called when an object of a class is created.
 Its purpose is to initialize the object's fields with specific values.

+If a class is a blueprint, then the constructor is the factory.

 In our `Rectangle` class, we have defined one constructor:
 ```java